Ecommerce SEO: The Basics

 There’s no use ranking for keywords that aren’t going to bring you qualified traffic.

-So with that in mind here are the 4 factors for you to consider when researching keywords for your ecommerce store.
+So with that in mind here are the 4 factors for you to consider when researching keywords for your eCommerce store.

 - Search Volume – review other high traffic keywords and use those as a benchmark

-- Relevance – to pick relevant keywords all you need to do is think what your product can offer and it matches the keyword.
+- Relevance – to pick relevant keywords all you need to do is think about what your product can offer and it matches the keyword.